Monday 30 June 1941

 General Heinz Guderian, supported "by back channels" by OKH chief Franz Halder, ignores Hitler's stop order and continues barrelling east toward Bobruisk.
 This full-scale advance by 2nd Panzer Group he euphemistically characterizes as a "reconnaissance in force."
 Guderian also boards an observation plane and flies over the Minsk-Bialystok pocket.
 He decides from his personal observation that his panzers are not needed there because General Hoth's 3rd Panzer Group has the situation in hand.

 This concludes the Battle of Brody, a decisive German victory.
-German troops of 1st Panzer Group (Ewald von Kleist) continue advancing toward Kiev and take Lvov.
+German troops of 1st Panzer Group (Ewald von Kleist) continue advancing toward Kyiv and take Lviv.
 The Hungarian Carpathian Group makes its first attack of the war to clear passes through the Carpathian Mountains.
 The retreating Soviets adopt a scorched-earth strategy, mining roads and blowing up bridges, but otherwise, the Hungarians face minimal resistance.

 |German soldiers near Murmansk prepare to execute two captured Soviet soldiers.|